qutip/qutip-tutorials/tutorials-v4/heom/heom-4-dynamical-decoupling.md

 Next we consider non-equally spaced pulses.

 Rather than plot as a function of time we just consider the final coherence after time $T$ and 100 pulses.
-We change the width of the environment to demonstate that the Uhrig sequence can be sub-optimal when the bath is very broad.
+We change the width of the environment to demonstate that the Uhrig sequence (i.e. the evenly spaced pulses) can be sub-optimal when the bath is very broad.

 Instead of evenly spaced pulses, we will use pulses where the cummulative delay after $j$ pulses is given by:

 $$
     \sin^2(\frac{\pi}{2} \frac{j}{N + 1})
 $$

+This is just a convenient way to describe the varying delay.
+We could have chosen another monotonically increasing function to represent the cummulative delay (although it might not be as effective).

 ```{code-cell} ipython3
 :tags: []